An Alcoholics Anonymous Guide for the Newcomer

 24 Hour Alcohol Detox and Rehab Helpline

-• Beginners: Beginner’s meetings are exactly what they sound like.
+- Beginners: Beginner’s meetings are exactly what they sound like.
 While a beginner’s meeting can follow a discussion format or focus on the twelve steps, they are designed to welcome new members.
 Typically, a beginner’s meeting is led by someone who has been sober and involved in AA long-term.

 What are Common AA Meeting Topics?

-The primary purpose of any AA meeting topic is to aid members in maintaining sobriety.
-AA is meant to be a warm, welcoming environment for all.
-Attendees avoid controversial topics but may discuss various matters.
-For example, how to pass the time and have fun sober, navigating things you cannot control in recovery (such as physical disease, mental illness outside of alcoholism, or economic insecurity), and sharing wisdom with one another.
+For example, how to pass the time and have fun sober, navigating things you cannot control in recovery (such as physical disease, mental health conditions, mental health issues outside of alcoholism, or economic insecurity), and sharing wisdom with one another.
+Healthy relationships, stress management, and healthy coping mechanisms are also common and valuable topics in AA meetings.
 AA meeting topics often fit into one of the following four categories.

 The Twelve Steps